GriffinPlus/mguard-config-tool/README.md

   - User Management: Add users and set/verify passwords
   - Conditioning: Condition a configuration and convert formats (ATV <=> ECS)
   - Merging: Merge two configurations into one
+- On Windows: Service for merging configurations and creating update packages

 ## Releases